INFJakZda/GitHub-Repository-Info/README.md

 http://localhost:8080/
 ```

-and respond with a JSON representation of a greeting:
+and respond with a JSON representation of the repo info:

 ```JSON
 {